bbulkow/FastLED-idf/README.md

 and used the -O2 compile option, I got instability.
 When I switched to using their constructure, which seems the same to me generally, I get a stable build.
 I now wonder if this was some of the issue around not using the IRQ....

+## issues regarding ESP-IDF 4.1 and private interrupt handler

+The underlying RMT code in ESP-IDF changed fairly radically between 4.0, 4.1, 4.2, and further.
+Specifically, the 4.1 code introduces the rmt_ll layer, but also initializes the structures used by `_set_tx_thr_intr_en` to set values in the chip only when the ESP-IDF interrupt handler is registered.
+This is resolved in 4.2, but in order to support 4.0, 4.1, and 4.2, I've put shadow versions of those functions.
+There are only three, so it's not a big deal.

+## using mRMT_channel

+The definition of the RMT system states that if you're using a buffer size of greater than 1 MEM_BLOCK, one must not use all the RMT channels.
+Thus, unlike other similar code in other systems, there are 8 channels and 8 rmt channels, but because we support MEM_BLOCK, the number of channels is limited by the MEM_BLOCKs, and it's important to use mRMT_channel, which is the underlying RMT channel in every case.

 ## message about no hardware SPI pins defined